OATML/oatomobile/README.md

 ## Installation

-We have tested CARSUITE on Python 3.5.
+We have tested OATomobile on Python 3.5.

 1. To install the core libraries (including [CARLA], the backend simulator):